This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mailbox installation may sound straightforward, but did you know that you should consider some USPS guidelines before replacing your old post box?

-According to home repair expert Danny Lipford, one has to contact their local post office to get approval for their mailbox's design and location before installation.
+Hot tip: According to home repair expert Danny Lipford, one must contact their local post office to obtain approval for the mailbox's design and location before doing an installation job.
 "The first rule when adding a new mailbox is that your mail carrier has open access to the mail holder at all times."
-He says that approved mailboxes have "US MAIL" and "APPROVED BY THE POSTMASTER GENERAL" on the front of their door.
+He says that approved post-mount mailboxes have "US MAIL" and "APPROVED BY THE POSTMASTER GENERAL" on the front of their door.

-This article will provide an overview of USPS mailbox standards for curbside, door slot, and wall-mounted mailboxes that fit the local guidelines.
+This Post & Porch article will provide a look at USPS mailbox standards for curbside, door slot, and wall-mounted mailboxes that fit the local guidelines

-→ Magnetic mailbox numbers: Attach your house or apartment address to your post-mount mailbox/wall-mount mailbox using magnetic mailbox numbers, which can be found here.
-If your home is on a different street from your wall or post-mount mailbox, add your full address to the post box to avoid delivery confusion and missed mail.
+→ Magnetic Mailbox Numbers: Add clear house or apartment numbers to your post-mount or wall-mount mailbox so your address is easy to read from the street.
+If your mailbox is on a different street from your home, USPS recommends adding the full street address to help avoid delivery confusion.
 Learn how to install your magnetic house numbers in this blog.

 As with everything else on their property, homeowners are responsible for maintaining and repairing their mailboxes.
 As such, it's best to check your modern mailbox yearly!